Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Conclusions

 The circumnuclear dense structure near a SMBH as a reservoir is important for triggering the fueling of the SMBH.
-Moreover, these pre-existing structure can significantly affect or collimate the direction of AGN outflows, thereby influencing AGN feedback on galactic scales.
-Our study provides a novel method to study whether circumnuclear dense structures exist around quiescent SMBHs -- utilizing radio emission to determine the presence and strength of the BS.
+Moreover, these pre-existing structures can significantly affect or collimate the direction of AGN outflows, thereby influencing AGN feedback on galactic scales.
+Our study {presents a conceptual framework for studying} whether circumnuclear dense structures exist around quiescent SMBHs -- utilizing radio emission to {diagnose} the presence and strength of the bow shock.
 Different from the infrared dusty echo \citep{lu2016}, this radio method is not dependent on the abundance of dust, and is therefore more broadly applicable for probing circumnuclear dense gas.

+{This approach is feasible with current radio facilities.
+Simulations predict a peak bow shock flux of 0.1-10 mJy($d_L$/100 Mpc)$^{-2}$ for representative parameters, placing it well within reach of those radio telescopes used for TDE observations (e.g., VLA, MeerKAT, ATCA) for sources within a few hundred Mpc.
+Next-generation facilities such as SKA could extend the search distance to several Gpc.
+Moreover, identifying and decomposing the multi-component spectra requires frequency coverage spanning $\sim$0.5--30 GHz.
+This can be achieved by combining several facilities such as ASKAP (0.7-1.8 GHz), MeerKAT (0.54-3.5 GHz) and VLA (1-50 GHz).

+This approach also has limitations.
+Identifying and decomposing the bow shock component in radio spectra demands quasi-simultaneous multi-frequency observations, and temporal sampling on a timescale of months to capture the rapid evolution of the bow shock emission.
+In addition, the effects of multiple clouds have not yet been explored and could introduce additional complexity in the spectra.
+We will investigate these issues in future simulations.

+Furthermore, the evolution of the radio-emitting region (a stationary bow shock versus a continuously expanding forward shock) and the morphological characteristics (the bow shock producing isolated bright structures, while the forward shock produces a coherent bright shell with limb brightening) can independently verify the origin of the radio emission.
+However, this requires VLBI observations with sub-milliarcsecond resolution, which is applicable only to nearby sources ($d_L \lesssim 100$ Mpc) where the clouds are at parsec-scale distances. }